ThomasLoughran/lbg_bristol_project/readme.md

 There are several tasks which the course administrator needs to be able to carry out while using this app.
 They must be able to:

-- Add a new course to the catalog
+- Add a new course to the catalog (they are single-module courses with a single grade)
 - Update the details of a course
 - See a summary of a course including a list of the students taking it
 - Add a new student's details
 - Update a student's record
 - See a summary of a student's details including a list of the courses they have taken
-- Record the year in which a student took a course and their mark
+- Record the year in which a student took a course and their mark (The date in the sample data represents the completion date.
+No need to record start dates)
 - Only record marks for active courses

 Additionally, when viewing a course they want to be able to: